Command-line reference

 Running AutoBernese¶

-With AutoBernese installed, you have a new command ab
+With AutoBernese installed, one have a new command ab

 available, which lets